WCSCourses/Molecular_Approaches_Clinical_Microbiology_2025/course_modules_2025/bioinformatics/bioinformatics_practical_manual.md

 cp /usr/local/share/MACMA/bioinformatics/*.fas .
 ```

-You should now see a new folder on your desktop called 'phylogenetics' that contains two FASTA files (and the tar file that you downloaded).
+You should now see a new folder on your desktop called 'phylogenetics' that contains two FASTA files.
 You will be able to drag-and-drop from here into the MEGA window later.

 ![](images/linux_phylo.jpg)